AliHussein14/reverse-polish-notation/README.md

 My Solution:

-Your solution should take input from the user for an RPN expression, evaluate it, then print the output.
+solution should take input from the user for an RPN expression, evaluate it, then print the output.